+- Modify the layour and actions on an existing form.
 When you start to modify the layout of an existing form, to store the changes, the platform adds a Page item for the form to the customization project.
-(See for details.)
-When you use the Layout Editor to change the form layout, the platform saves each change to this item.

-To create a custom form, you invoke Add Screen > Create New Screen on the Customized Screens page to create the workable template for the form, and add the template to the customization project as a Page, Code, SiteMapNode, and two File items, as described in To Add a New Custom Form to a Project.
-You can then develop the custom form by using both the Layout Editor and Microsoft Visual Studio.
+When you use the Screen Editor to change the form layout, the platform saves each change to this item.
+The changed logic of the form is saved in the AUScreenAction, AUScreenNavigationAction, and AutomationScreenField items.
+See Types of Items in a Customization Project for details about customization project items. - Create a custom form.
+To do this, you invoke Add Screen > Create New Screen on the Customized Screens page to create the workable template for the form, and add the template to the customization project as a Page item, a Code item, a SiteMapNode item, and two File items, as described in To Add a New Custom Form to a Project.
+You can then develop the custom form by using both the Screen Editor and Microsoft Visual Studio.